kikipoulet/SukiUI/docs/docs/documentation/controls/inputs/slider.md

 # Slider

-A component for displaying current value and intervals in range.
+A control for displaying current value and intervals in range.

 ## Show